How to Propose a Talk?

 If your talk is for Python first-timers and it is about your Python learning experience and how you solve some tricky issues you face.
 This is a proper proposal.
 If your talk is about inspecting the Python memory usage and coordinating two GC systems together with reusing pointers, and you specify your talk as being novice or intermediate, it is not a good idea.

 For the extreme conditions (like topics above), it will be easy to decide.
 But topics lie somewhere in between are not.
-Therefore, we give more description below to help you find the proper level.
+Therefore, there are more descriptions below to help you find the proper level.

-People coming to experienced talks should have good proficiency of audience’s Python (or programming) skill.
+People coming to experienced talks should have a good proficiency in Python (or programming).

 The main difference between intermediate and experienced talks is that experienced talks assume more domain knowledge about the talk topic.
 For example, talks about optimization and tool’s internals should be at this level.